Databus Logo

 facial recognition on campus

-CampusAlly integrates with standard IP-based biometric terminals and cameras from Hikvision, ZKTeco, and Essl — hardware that many Indian colleges already have installed.
-You do not need to replace your existing turnstiles or flap barriers; CampusAlly upgrades the software layer that processes the camera feed.
-For colleges without existing hardware, we can recommend and support compatible devices.
+It works with standard IP cameras and terminals from brands like Hikvision, ZKTeco, and Essl that many Indian colleges already have.
+You usually don't need to replace turnstiles or flap barriers — CampusAlly adds the software layer that processes the feed and connects it to the Attendance module.
+If you don't have suitable hardware, we can recommend compatible devices.

-See CampusAlly's facial recognition system running on a live campus demo — including the hostel gate log, classroom count, and exam hall verification flow.
+See CampusAlly's consent-based facial recognition on a live campus demo — the hostel gate log, classroom count, and exam-hall check — alongside the non-biometric options.

 No commitment required 30-minute live walkthrough Works with your existing CCTV